gabriellegall/chess_com_bi/models/doc.md

 {% docs rate_nb_throw_playing %}
 For username: number of games containing a throw, divided by the total number of games played.
 {% enddocs %}

+# Games times

+{% docs time_remaining %}
+Raw string timestamp describing the time remaining at the end of the move.
+{% enddocs %}

+{% docs time_remaining_seconds %}
+Timestamp describing the time remaining at the end of the move, expressed in seconds.
+{% enddocs %}